heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 {Explain enviroment setup for Linux operating system.}

+### Coding practices

+{Provide and describe best coding practices that you want your contributors to follow.}

 ### Contribution workflow

 {Provide an overview of your project's workflow to collaborate and contribute.
 The sections below help you provide granularity.}